 After all auto-address-devices have been programmed in a loop, perform a MASTER RESET to the panel followed by a confirmation, using function 7.1, that all devices have been correctly programmed (i.e. device address, type and analogue value).

-UPON COMPLETION OF THE INSTALLATION AND COMMISSIONING STAGES, A FIRE DETECTION SYSTEM SHOULD ALWAYS OPERATE IN ACTIVE MODE.
+UPON COMPLETION OF THE INSTALLATION AND COMMISSIONING STAGES, A FIRE DETECTION SYSTEM SHOULD ALWAYS OPERATE IN ACTIVE MODE a) Auto-address-device does not program

 TROUBLESHOOTING

 Applicable for Function 6-4 only